 The 'grown crew' putting finishing touches to it.

-Peaches Anne guarding the 160m install site.
+Peaches Anne (RIP) guarding the 160m install site.
 'Cant trust 'dem squirrels' she says!

 Lightning strike!
 Never passed the voltage and carried it all to ground.

 Guess thats why the military paid over $3000.00 for them.
 On Ebay for $200.00.